 We’ve written an article on how long roasted coffee beans last, but this article covers every type.

-Here’s how to tell if your roasted coffee, ground coffee, instant coffee and how to keep it fresh for longer.
+Here’s how to tell if you have roasted coffee, ground coffee, or instant coffee and how to keep it fresh for longer.

 How long can coffee beans be stored?

 Coffee, whether in the form of a bean or ground or in a mug beside you, is made up of hundreds of distinct aggregates, including polysaccharides and lipids.

 As time passes, those aggregates undergo natural and biochemical changes that alter the scent and flavor of both the fresh bean and the finished product.

 Carbohydrates become musty, lipids become sour, unstable pure aggregates evaporate, and other constituents break down as a result of their vulnerability to the oxygen “oxidation” process.

 Small, consistent variety will have a significant impact on the flavor of the coffee.
 The coffee shape is a good predictor of how long it will last, including where and how best it should be stored.